xplosionmind/old.tommi.space/_notes/public/Apps.md

 ---
 date: 2020-05-06
-updated: 2020-12-10
+updated: 2020-12-20
 tags: ["geek", "wip"]
 image: "https://assets.tommi.space/images/apps.png"
-description: "A comprehensive list of apps I use + interesting apps I have to keep record of.
-Sub-elements in the lists are links to great learning resources (official documentation, if present, won’t be mentioned)"
+description: "A comprehensive list of apps I use + interesting apps I have to keep record of."
 redirect_from:
   - /installed
   - /installed-apps